coffee-clang/cup-components/docs/BUILD.md

         ↓
 normalize the package tree
         ↓
+apply the tool-specific final package policy, when defined
+        ↓
 write/validate info.txt and generate manifest.txt
         ↓
 create and semantically verify tar.xz, tar.gz and zip